zonca/zonca.dev/posts/2022-03-31-jetstream2_jupyterhub.md

 ```

 to create the secret strings needed by JupyterHub then edit its output
 `secrets.yaml` to make sure it is consistent, edit the `hosts` lines if needed.
-For example, at the moment Jetstream 2 doesn't yet provide DNS entries like Jetstream 1 did (`js-XXX-YYY.jetstream-cloud.org`, they are working on it, I'll update the tutorial when it comes available), so you will need to create a A record that points to the IP of the master node.
-Most universities offer this service.
+**Update February 2024**: if you are using Designate to have a url of the form:

+    kubejetstream-1.$PROJ.projects.jetstream-cloud.org

+set this on the hosts line.
+If you have another domain provider, make sure you create an A record pointing to your instance and then set the subdomain name here.

     bash configure_helm_jupyterhub.sh
     kubectl create namespace jhub